Summary 2: First Part of the Training (continued)

 Hello Tigre82!

-Nice wolf!
-I love how you did the clouds as well :D However, I have quite a few things to say about the composition...
-Actually, what bothers me a lot is that the moon is completely stuck in the corner of your sheet!
-The head of the wolf howling with the moon behind it is clearly the focal point of your image, and it's very misplaced to tuck it away in a corner!
+That wolf is cool!
+I also love how you did the clouds :D However, I have a few things to say about the composition...
+Actually, what bothers me the most is that moon being completely stuck in the corner of your drawing!
+The wolf's head howling with the moon behind it is clearly the focal point of your image, so hiding it in a corner is not a good idea!

-Next, I'm not very convinced by this second wolf head (I guess the idea was to have a "sky wolf head" somewhat ghostly as we often see in this kind of representation), but the fact that it's completely symmetrical, at the same height, and the same size (AND in the other corner XD) looks quite strange.
-I tried enlarging it to see, I don’t find it amazing either but at least it's less monotonous.
+Also, I'm not very convinced by this second wolf's head (I imagine the idea is a "wolf's head in the sky," a bit ghostly, like you often see in this type of depiction), but the fact that it's completely symmetrical, at the same height, and the same size (AND in the other corner XD) makes it look quite strange.
+I tried enlarging it to see, and I don't think it looks that great either, but at least it's less monotonous.

-Regarding the wolf itself, its legs change size along the way, and it has a very thin tail for a wolf!
-As for the fur, a few lines like in the example I'm attaching can suggest fur in a very simple way :)
+As for the wolf itself, its paws change size as you go along, and it has a very thin tail for a wolf!
+Regarding the fur, a few strokes like in the example I'm attaching can suggest fur in a very simple way :)

-For the wind, the fact that your lines follow a horizontal makes them less dynamic than they could have been; tilting them slightly adds dynamism!
+For the wind, the fact that your lines follow a horizontal line makes them less dynamic than they could be; tilting them slightly would add more dynamism!

-For the grass...
-Well, it looks like he is on a rather rocky area and that works, but if you want to make grass, the idea is to draw a clump here and there (a blade passing in front of a paw, another at the edge of the cliff... etc) in a not too homogeneous way... the rest will be suggested!
+As for the grass...
+Well, it looks like he's on a rather rocky area, and that works, but if you want to draw grass, the idea is to draw clumps here and there (a blade of grass in front of a paw, another at the edge of the cliff, etc.) in a not-too-homogeneous way... the rest will be suggested!

-I hope I was able to help, in any case it's great work!
+I hope I was able to help you; in any case, it's great work!

 Hello Tigre82 !